-In Edwardian era London, Wendy (Rachel Hurd-Wood, Perfume: The Story of a Murderer) and her younger brothers, John (Harry Newell) and Michael (Freddie Popplewell), befriend a flying boy, Peter Pan (Jeremy Sumpter, Frailty), who takes them to the magic world of Neverland where they are confronted with an evil pirate, Captain Hook (Jason Isaacs, Harry Potter and the Deathly Hallows).
+In Edwardian era London, England, Wendy (Rachel Hurd-Wood, Perfume: The Story of a Murderer) and her younger brothers befriend a flying boy, Peter Pan (Jeremy Sumpter, Frailty), who takes them to the magic world of Neverland where they are confronted with an evil pirate, Captain Hook (Jason Isaacs, Harry Potter and the Deathly Hallows).

 Reaction & Thoughts:

-Hogan’s Peter Pan has some dark elements.
+This isn’t Disney’s Peter Pan.
+Hogan’s version has some dark elements.
 The intense sexual tension between Captain Hook and Wendy is a real surprise.
 It is made implicitly clear that Hook is lusting after Wendy — the hook is an obvious Freudian phallic symbol.
 Peter Pan’s innocence contrasts beautifully with Hook’s fiendish personality.
 It makes for a clearly defined “good versus evil” battle.
 Most symbols and sexual innuendos will go unnoticed by the small fries, but adults will be undoubtedly fascinated by the hidden messages and double-meanings.

-James Newton Howard’s (Waterworld and The Dark Knight) music score is effective.
-The cinematography, by Donald McAlpine (Moulin Rouge! and Ender’s Game), is very good too.
+James Newton Howard’s ( The Dark Knight) music score is effective.
+The cinematography, by Donald McAlpine (Moulin Rouge!), is very good too.
 The visual and sound effects aren’t perfect, but they are good enough.

 Conclusions & Final Thoughts:

 I do have mixed feelings toward the film.
 Some ideas worked better than others.
 The definitive Peter Pan movie is yet to be made.
+Despite its flaws, a fun fantasy film for kids and adults.
 Peter Pan was dedicated to Dodi Fayed, the son of producer Mohamed Al-Fayed.
 Color, 107 minutes, Rated PG.